Portfolio Rebalancing for Cryptocurrency (2019 Update)

 This demonstrates a threshold rebalance when a portfolio reaches a 20% deviation from their target allocations.
 Notice the green and the blue assets are 20% away from their target allocation of 25%.
 This difference between the target and current allocations triggers a rebalance.

 Rebalancing based on allocation tolerance bands examines the drift of the allocations relative to their target, or desired, allocations.
 By evaluating this difference, the drift of each asset is tracked over time.
 So as the percent allocation of individual coins drift further from the desired percentages, a rebalance takes place when the difference between the current and target allocations crosses a threshold.
 For example, with a threshold that is +-20% on an asset with a 25% target allocation, if the asset represents 5% more or less of the entire portfolio than this target, the portfolio is rebalanced.
 Imagine the situation previously discussed where we had 4 different coins that each held 25% of the portfolio value.
 In this method, a rebalance would happen as soon as one of those assets consumes less than 20% or more than 30% of the portfolio value.
 However, this also means that if all of the coins in the portfolio are increasing or decreasing in value together, without changing their percent representation in the total portfolio, then no rebalance takes place.

 Rebalancing in Shrimpy

 In the Shrimpy application, we use both the periodic and threshold rebalancing strategies to help new investors get into cryptocurrency investing without having to worry about complex trading strategies.
 Predicting the daily movements of the crypto market is difficult, so rebalancing provides a way to eliminate the need for such predictions.
 This means you can define allocations for each of the currencies you would like to invest in as well as the frequency that this portfolio will be rebalanced.
 If you need some help on getting started with creating a portfolio, be sure to check out our previous post which details our tips for choosing strong investments.
-Try Shrimpy now for free!
+Try Shrimpy now!